 Something in Steve's voice reminded Tony of when he had the beginnings of an idea.
 He gestured to a notebook and pencil on the table between them.
 "Okay if I use this?"

 Steve nodded, so Tony helped himself, flipping past pages of sketches before coming to a blank sheet.
-"Right, so, whenever you're inventing something insane that shouldn't work, the first thing you do is assume the rules of the universe don't apply to you," he began, leaning over to start scribbling.
+"Right, so, whenever you're inventing something insane that shouldn't work, the first thing you do is assume the rules of the universe don't apply to you," he said, leaning over to start scribbling.

 As Steve watched, Tony drew, the lines precise and entirely lacking in artistry, as far as he was concerned.
 By the end of his explanation, there was a diagram of his heart on the page, surrounded by bits of ridiculous notation, more than one Ghostbusters reference, and some math for good measure.
 When he looked up to see if Steve was still with him, he was surprised to find the man studying him as if he was a puzzle to be solved.